Adam Vinatieri: 2004 season

 Vinatieri was named AFC Special Teams Player of the Month for November.
 In 2004, Vinatieri led the NFL in scoring with 141 points (31-for-33 on field goals, and a perfect 48-for-48 on extra point attempts).
 In a Week 9 game against the St. Louis Rams, Vinatieri scored 16 points (four field goals and four extra points), and threw a four-yard touchdown pass to wide receiver Troy Brown on a fake field goal attempt (that pass gives him a career passer rating of 122.9).
 For his game against the Rams, he earned AFC Special Teams Player of the Week.
 In Week 10, against the Buffalo Bills, he scored a career-high 17 points on five field goals and two extra points.
 He was named to the Pro Bowl and earned First Team All-Pro honors.

 Vinatieri scored a field goal and three extra points in the Patriots 24–21 win over the Philadelphia Eagles in Super Bowl XXXIX.

 2005 season

-In Week 3, Vinatieri earned AFC Special Teams Player of the Week for his game against the Pittsburgh Steelers.
+In Week 3, Vinatieri earned AFC Special Teams Player of the Week in a game against the Pittsburgh Steelers.
 He hit the game-winning field goal with one second remaining.
 In the 2005 season, Vinatieri converted 40 of 41 extra point attempts and 20 of 25 field goal attempts.